Skip to main content

 This is only supported in SQL drivers.

-As opposed to the application level cascading controlled by the cascade option, we can also define database level referential integrity actions: on update and on delete.
+As opposed to the application level cascading controlled by the cascade option, you can also define database level referential integrity actions: on update and on delete.

 @Entity()